 Although she was 3,000 miles away, her response stopped me dead in my tracks, and she may as well have slapped me across the face.
 Six years older, with kids that were now in high school, she had already made it through those exasperating preschool years.
 She quietly said, I know how hard it is, but you have to remember that a mom sets the tone for her household.
 The mood of your family will ultimately reflect your own.
 If you are crabby, they will be too.

 My kids are a little older now, both potty trained and sleeping through the night.
 They pick up after themselves, at least some of the time, and I’m not quite as exhausted as I was when they were babies.
 While I still struggle with crabbiness far more than I would like to admit, over the years I have discovered a few surefire ways to improve my mood and my attitude when I am feeling on edge.
 They might just work for you too:

-- Give yourself grace.
-None of us are perfect.
+None of us is perfect.
 Every mom gets angry sometimes, and we all make mistakes.
 Acknowledge your feelings in the moment, tell yourself, “I am angry right now, and that is okay,” then also give yourself permission to let it go and to move on.

 To recap, here are 5 Ways to Reset Your Mood when Anger Strikes: